-Students registered in the B.Sc. program may not at the same time be registered in courses at another post-secondary institution without prior approval.
+Students registered in the B.Sc. program may not at the same time be registered in courses at another secondary or post-secondary institution without prior approval.
 See Concurrent Studies at UBC and Another Post-secondary Institution.

 A student who has passed a course will not be permitted to repeat that course for higher standing.
 Courses in the Science Credit Exclusion Lists are considered to be the same course for the purposes of this rule.
 A student who, because of a change of specialization, is required to attempt a course that shares credit exclusion with a course already passed should consult academic advisors in the appropriate department and also in the Science Information Centre.

 A student may repeat a failed course only once.
 This restriction does not apply to courses required to satisfy the Faculty of Science Communication requirement or to MATH 100 (or equivalent), any of which may be repeated twice.
 Courses in the Science Credit Exclusion Lists are considered to be the same course for the purposes of this rule.
 Appeals for further attempts must be directed to the Associate Dean of Science, Students (firstname.lastname@example.org).
 A student repeating a course more than once will be required to limit the credits attempted in that term.